minkezhang/recipes/mains/char_siu.md

 1. Mix pork with marinade for a couple of minutes and let sit in fridge overnight.
 1. Take out pork and let sit for an hour on counter.
+1. Line roasting pan with aluminum foil and add water to prevent burning.[^3]
 1. Roast in oven at 475F for 10min.
 Baste on both sides and flip.
 1. Roast in oven at 375F for 15min.
 Baste on both sides and flip.
 Turn tray around when putting back in the oven.